prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 - And another.

-- This would repeat as long as...
+- This 3 step process would repeat as long as the workload would allow.

-   - there was a continuous stream of incoming sync operations to process.

 ---